Step 1: Determine EB-1 eligibility

-Upon receiving the EB-1 petition, USCIS will conduct an initial review to ensure the petition is being filed with the appropriate fee.
-If USCIS determines the petition has been properly filed, it will mail a receipt notice to FSIS, and we will email a copy of it to the HR specialist and employee.
+Upon receiving the EB-1 I-140 petition, USCIS will conduct an initial review to ensure the petition is being filed with the appropriate fee.
+If USCIS determines the petition has been properly filed, it will mail a receipt notice to FSIS, and we will email a copy to the employee and HR specialist.

 If premium processing service is requested, USCIS will act on the petition within 15 calendar days (“Act on” = approve, deny, request further evidence, or notify of intent to deny).
 USCIS offers this service for an additional fee.

-While the petition is pending, departments can check its status using the receipt number and view average processing times on USCIS’s case status website.
+While the petition is pending, the employee can check its status using the receipt number and view average processing times on USCIS’s case status website.

-If the petition is approved, USCIS will mail an EB-1 approval notice (Form I-797 Notice of Action) to FSIS.
-FSIS will email a copy of the notice and information about the next steps to the HR specialist and the employee.
-It is important to note that approval of an EB-1 petition does not grant a person legal status in the U.S. The employee must continue to have valid status and work authorization in the U.S. until permanent residence is obtained.
+If the petition is approved, USCIS will mail the I-140 approval notice (Form I-797 Notice of Action) to FSIS.
+FSIS will email a copy of the notice and information about the next steps to the employee and HR specialist.
+It is important to note that approval of an EB-1 I-140 petition does not grant a person legal status in the U.S. The employee must continue to have valid status and work authorization in the U.S. until permanent residence is obtained.

 Step 5: Apply for U.S. permanent residence

 The employee can apply for permanent residence by one of these two methods: